stevesarmiento/solana-ui-component/README.md

   Tailwind CSS.
 - **Composable:** Modular architecture with separate components for rows, headers, toolbars, and more.
-- **Modern Stack:** Leverages TanStack Table (v8) for powerful headless UI logic, React for declarative UI, TypeScript for type safety, and Tailwind CSS for styling.
+- **Modern Stack:** Leverages TanStack Table for headless UI and functionality, React for declarative UI, TypeScript for type safety, and Tailwind CSS for styling.

 ## Features List